-WHY DO WE CHARGE?
+WHY WE DON'T OFFER

 Quality Photography Experience is Tough to Produce at the Price of Free

 We are a group of photographers that have common beliefs: we have fun expressing our creativity using a camera.
 We strive to deliver beautiful photography and quality service.
 In order to provide high service quality, we have spent hours of learning, practicing, and purchasing expensive gear and software.
 As they say, "You get what you pay for," this also applies to photographers.
 We are not the cheapest but we are also not the most expensive in town.
 We want to provide you with beautiful photos at an affordable price.

 We don't want to lose your business so we would like to take the time to explain why we charge the way we do.
 There are two things that we would like to address: